jimmylim0823/IMC-Prosperity-2/README.md

 - Prosperity is 15-day long trading competition hosted by IMC Trading, including algorithmic trading and manual trading challenge.
 - The virtual market is an utopian archipelago where major currency is SeaShells and products are Starfruit, Strawberries, etc.
 - For algorithmic trading challenge, python file will be submitted to trade against other bots on limit order book.
-- This year's theme included market making, OTC trading, basket trading and options trading.
+- This year's theme included market making, OTC trading, basket trading and options trading, deanonymized trades.
 - For manual trading challenge, puzzle on trading decision is given with some connection to math and game theory.

 ## Major Reference Links